Evolving convex curves by a generalized length-preserving flow: Global existence

 \subsection{Higher regularity of the flow}

-For the higher regularity of the flow, one needs to bound all derivatives of $\kappa$ on the finite time interval $[0, \omega)$ with $\omega > 0$.
-The proof relies on both integral estimates (see for example Gage-Hamiton \cite{Gage-Hamilton}, Jiang-Pan \cite{Jiang-Pan-2008}) and a technique invented by Lin and Tsai \cite{Lin-Tsai-2008}.
-If $t\in [0, \omega)$, the estimates (\ref{eq:2.10.201811}), (\ref{eq:2.14.201811}) and (\ref{eq:2.15.201811}) imply that there are constants $C_i=C_i(\omega)$ such that
+For the higher regularity of the flow, one needs to bound all derivatives of $\kappa$ on any finite time interval $[0, \omega)$, where $\omega$ is a positive number.
+The proof relies on both integral estimates (see for example Gage-Hamiton \cite{Gage-Hamilton}, Jiang-Pan \cite{Jiang-Pan-2008}) and a simpler method by Lin and Tsai \cite{Lin-Tsai-2008}.